DUNE-DAQ/appfwk/docs/README.md

 ```
 ### The `do_scrap` function

 This is the reverse of `do_config`.
-Often this function isn't even needed since the values which get set in `do_conf` are completely overwritten on subsequent calls to `do_conf`
+Often this function isn't even needed since the values which get set in `do_conf` are completely overwritten on subsequent calls to `do_conf`.
+However, as the point of this function is to bring the DAQ module back to a state where it can be configured again, it's important that any hardware or memory resources which were acquired in `do_conf` are released here in `do_scrap`.

 ### The full code